SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Pane.md

 ---
 title: Pane
-path: /Blogic/Screen Elements/Pane
+uid: blogic_pane
-sortOrder: 45
+sortOrder: 16
 ---

+This is a **group element**.
+It defines the beginning of a group of elements and requires a matching group end element.

+A pane must be placed directly inside `Panes"`.

+## Configuration

-A pane must be directly inside "Panes".
-A pane is a group element, and must be ended with a GroupEnd element.
-The title of the pane can be specified with the "title" configuration item.
+The title of the pane can be specified with `title`.